-Prerequisite: Latin 2 Students will finish their study of Latin grammar including the subjunctive grammar, including the subjunctive mood, and will continue their study of culture and history through primary sources.
+Prerequisite: Latin 2

+Students will finish their study of Latin grammar, including the subjunctive mood, and will continue their study of culture and history through primary sources.
 The students will read selections from Caesar, the Vulgate, Catullus, and medieval authors, in order to solidify their grammar and translations skills.